We communicate with you effectively so that we can understand your needs.

 The first thing you should know is a petrol engine and a diesel engine are completely different.
 A Petrol engine is built much lighter than the much heavier constructed diesel engine and operates on an air/fuel mix integrated with a high energy spark that is timed to ignite the air/fuel mix inside each engine cylinder at the exact time producing power and torque [turning force] which drives your automobile.

 A diesel engine utilizes high compression [intake air that is compressed/squished] into an extremely small space inside each cylinder triggering extreme heat!
 This is called ‘Heat of Compression’ which sparks an extremely great high-pressure mist of diesel fuel that is injected into the cylinder at the exact time.

 So you now know that a gpetrol engine needs a high energy spark to run while a diesel utilizes ‘Heat of Compression’

 Every engine today operates on 4 strokes or 4 cycles- both these terms mean the very same.
 Here is how the four-stroke diesel engine operates.

 1. Intake Stroke:

-Intake valves in the cylinder head open permitting pressurized air to go into each cylinder while the piston is traveling downward.the the pressurized air supply is made possible by the TURBOCHARGER which presses air into the intake system offering the diesel engine an increase of air to keep up with an instant injection of fuel
+Intake valves in the cylinder head open permitting pressurized air to enter each cylinder while the piston is traveling downward.the the pressurized air supply is made possible by the TURBOCHARGER which presses air into the intake system giving the diesel engine an increase of air to keep up with an instant injection of fuel

 2. Compression Stroke: